Sharks

 Where sharks are caught, they should be humanely killed and brought to shore whole, with their fins naturally attached.
 This approach reinforces laws against live finning and encourages long-term sustainable fishing.

 The practice of cutting the fins off live sharks and throwing the sharks back into the sea is inhumane and illegal in New Zealand.
-Sharks who have their dorsal fins removed have no chance of survival and may starve to death, be preyed upon by other fish, or drown.
-As well as the obvious welfare issues, our organisation is concerned that the indiscriminate killing of such huge numbers of sharks may negatively impact the ecosystem.
+Sharks who have their dorsal fins removed have no chance of survival and may starve to death, can be preyed upon by other fish, or drown.
+SPCA is concerned that the indiscriminate killing of large numbers of sharks negatively impacts the ecosystem.

 SPCA is concerned with the current transparency and reliability of fisheries reporting and the low level of on-board observer coverage.